GiancarloMCorrea/myWebsite/content/en/post/WHAM-tutorial/index.md

 here](https://timjmiller.github.io/wham/articles/ex4_selectivity.html)
 ): `age-specific`, `logistic`, `double-logistic`, `decreasing-logistic`.

-For this new WHAM version, the selectivity can be at age or at length.
-Also, we added the `double-normal` parametrization (see Privitera-Johnson, Methot, and Punt (2022) ).
-Therefore, the following options are available:
+For this new WHAM version, the selectivity can be at age or at length, and the following options are available:

 -   `age-specific`: selectivity by age (number of parameters is the number of ages)
 -   `logistic`: increasing logistic at age (2 parameters)
 -   `double-logistic`: double logistic at age (4 parameters)
 -   `decreasing-logistic`: decreasing logistic at age (2 parameters)
--   `double-normal`: double normal at age (6 parameters)
+-   `double-normal`: double normal at age (6 parameters) (see Privitera-Johnson, Methot, and Punt (2022) )
 -   `len-logistic`: increasing logistic at length (2 parameters)
 -   `len-decreasing-logistic`: decreasing logistic at length (2 parameters)
 -   `len-double-normal`: double normal at length (6 parameters)

-The double normal equation can be found in Methot and Wetzel (2013).

 ## Somatic growth